Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/indexing-overview.markdown

 {{% warning "Warning"%}} Keep in mind that "premature optimization is the root of all evil".
 It is always recommended to benchmark your code to get better results. {{%/warning%}}

-# Indexing at Runtime
+# Dynamic Indexing

-Indexes can be added dynamically with the `GigaSpaceTypeManager` interface.
+Indexes can be added dynamically during runtime with the `GigaSpaceTypeManager` interface.
+This doesn't lock any of the CRUD operations, so system performance is not affected.

 {{%refer%}}
 Refer to [Data Type Metadata](./the-space-meta-data.html#modifying-existing-classes) for more information.